Month Over Month Growth

 CMGR = 49%

-There are some cautions which one should take note of while dealing with month-over-month growth.
+One should take note of some caution while dealing with month-over-month growth.
 They are:

 When the values are small, MoM is generally high.
-For e.g. it is very easy for Mr. Smith to get a 50% MoM when the number of active users is 100.
+E.g., it is very easy for Mr. Smith to get a 50% MoM when the number of active users is 100.
 He can easily get those additional 50 users by a single newspaper advertisement.
-But to achieve the same 50% MoM growth when the number of monthly active users are, say 5,00,000, you need a really strong marketing team to add those additional 2,50,000 users in a month.
+But to achieve the same 50% MoM growth when the number of monthly active users is, say, 5,00,000, you need a really strong marketing team to add those additional 2,50,000 users in a month.
 The key takeaway here is to check the fundamentals of the business when the numbers are small so as to ascertain whether the MoM Growth rate will continue for a long time or not.

-Inconsistent growth is not visible in Compound Monthly Growth Rate (CMGR):
+Inconsistent Growth is not Visible in Compounded Monthly Growth Rate (CMGR)

-Suppose that the business is so fluctuating that one month you get a 100% MoM Growth and next month you lose the existing users.
+Suppose that the business is so fluctuating that one month you get a 100% MoM growth, and the next month you lose the existing users.
 If this is the case with your business, it will be a mistake to flatten your growth rate with a consistent CMGR.

 |Month||Monthly Active Users||MoM Growth|

 The point is that you don’t know how many active users you will get in the upcoming month.
-You may double the existing 35000 users or may end up with some 1000 more users.
-If you use a CMGR in such cases, you may end up fooling yourself, your team and the investors.
+You may double the existing 35,000 users or may end up with some 1,000 more users.
+If you use a CMGR in such cases, you may fool yourself, your team, and the investors.
 Never use CMGR in such cases.

 Suppose you have a business scenario like the one mentioned in the table below.
-As can be seen, in the given table, Month-over-month growth rate is constantly declining.
+As can be seen, in the given table, the month-over-month growth rate is constantly declining.

 From 66% in the month of February, it came down to 20% in the month of April.
-Now if you calculate a Compound monthly growth rate here, which comes to be 30%, it won’t be fair of you as the month-over-month growth rate is constantly declining.
+Now, if you calculate a Compound monthly growth rate here, which comes to be 30%, it won’t be fair to you as the month-over-month growth rate is constantly declining.
 Going with the trend of the last 3 months, the growth rate is expected to be below 20% and not 30%.
 In such cases, it will be more appropriate to speak in terms of absolute.
-For e.g. in the above example, it will be more appropriate to say that the business is adding around 1 lakh active users per month.
+E.g., in the above example, it will be more appropriate to say that the business is adding around 1 lakh active users per month.